 - There is a lot of wildlife to discover, of which some species can only be found in Tasmania!
 Like the Tasmanian Devil and the White Bennett’s Wallaby.

-- The distances between sights, things to do, places and national parks are way smaller than on the mainland, which makes it a pleasure to explore the island at a leisurely pace.
+- The distances between sights, things to do, places to see, and national parks are way smaller than on the mainland, which makes it a pleasure to explore the island at a leisurely pace.

 - The landscapes are raw and nature is still untouched, including 2800 kilometers of coastline, where the highest cliffs in the Southern Hemisphere can be found.